BedTime2022/Macropad/README.md

 # CHALLENGES
-I am absolutly new to circuit design and 3d modeling and even though the process was really straight forward thanks to the tutorial, using fusion 360 gave me some headaches for sure.
+I am absolutly new to circuit design and 3d modeling and even though the process was really straight forward thanks to the tutorial.

+Using fusion 360 gave me some headaches for sure.

 # Changes for the future